janis-commerce/app-check-updates/README.md

 4. Android handles the app replacement automatically

 **Note:** If the installation fails (e.g., due to permissions), the APK remains downloaded and the user can install it manually from their device's file manager.

-## checkIfJustUpdated

-This function checks if the app was just updated and automatically cleans up old APK files.
-It's useful for showing a "What's New" dialog or performing post-update tasks.

-### Returns

-Returns a `Promise<boolean>`:
-- `true` if the app was recently updated via `updateFromJanis`
-- `false` if no update was detected or if called on iOS

-### Behavior

-When called:
-1. Checks if there was a pending update flag saved before installation
-2. If found, clears the flag and deletes the old APK file
-3. Returns `true` to indicate the app was just updated
-4. Returns `false` on subsequent calls (flag is already cleared)

-**Note:** This function only works on Android devices.
-On iOS, it always returns `false`.

 ## Installation